Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Ross is a Board Certified forensic anthropologist and professor of forensic anthropology and skeletal biology at NC State University.
 She is also internationally certified and a Fellow of the American Academy of Forensic Sciences.
 Dr. Ross has extensive case experience and court testimony on dismemberment cases.
 In addition to teaching and testifying, Dr. Ross has written many forensic anthropology journal articles and published a book, The Juvenile Skeleton in Forensic Abuse Investigations, with Springer in 2011.

-Professor, Department of Sociology and Anthropology, North Carolina State University, Raleigh, NC, USA
+Professor, Department of Biological Sciences, North Carolina State University, Raleigh, NC, USA

 Dr. Cunha is an Internationally Certified forensic anthropologist and a full professor at University of Coimbra since 2003.
 She acts as a National Consultant for Forensic Anthropology at the National Institute of Legal Medicine and Forensic Sciences in Portugal since 1997.
 Dr. Cunha is a member of the American Academy of Forensic Sciences in the Physical Anthropology Section since 2002.
 She was nominated president of FASE in 2009.
 Her research interests cover age and sex estimation methods, skeletal pathologies and trauma analysis.
 She has published extensively in this area and testified in over 140 international cases.

-Professor, Research Centre for Anthropology and Health, University of Coimbra, Coimbra, Portugal
+Professor, Centre for Functional Ecology, University of Coimbra, Coimbra, Portugal, National Institute of Legal Medicine and Forensic Sciences, Portugal